 There are also a number of activity sheets that can be downloaded and printed out if parents want to take learning offline or away from the screen.

-Bottom Line: Does Reading Eggs really work?
+Our Thoughts: Does Reading Eggs really work?

 We believe that Reading Eggs is a highly effective synthetic phonics based learning system for kids that can be a great way to help kids develop critical reading skills quickly.